erwinkersten/homelab/kubernetes/README.md

 ```bash
 kubectl apply -k kubernetes/argo-apps/
 ```

-### core
-This directory contains all the core Kubernetes resources that are bootstrapped using OpenTofu.
-These resources include essential services and configurations required for to deploy and provision the infra and app resources.

 ### infra
 This directory contains all the infrastructure resources that are deployed using ArgoCD.
 These resources include networking, storage, and other infrastructure components necessary for the applications to run.